David Brancaccio: Career

 In 1989, Brancaccio began contributing to the public radio program Marketplace.
-He was first named as the program's European editor based in London.
+He was first named the program's Europe editor, based in London.
 Brancaccio became senior editor and host of Marketplace in 1993.
-From London, Brancaccio also contributed diplomatic and feature coverage for the radio service of the Christian Science Monitor.
+From London, Brancaccio also contributed diplomatic and feature coverage for the radio service of The Christian Science Monitor.
 During Brancaccio's tenure as host, Marketplace received the DuPont-Columbia Award (1998) and the George Foster Peabody Award (2001).
 He anchored the television newsmagazine, California Connected, that aired on many Californian PBS stations, from 2002 to 2003.

 In 2003, Brancaccio left Marketplace to join Bill Moyers on Now.
 Brancaccio was co-host for over a year prior to Moyers' retirement at the end of 2004.
-On his last Now broadcast, Moyers had this to say about Brancaccio:
+On his last Now broadcast, Moyers said of Brancaccio:

-Among his beats: business innovation and the economy, politics, human rights, national security, the environment, health care, and science policy.
+Brancaccio covered business innovation and the economy, politics, human rights, national security, the environment, health care, and science policy.

 In 2007, Brancaccio won a national Emmy for coverage of a public health story in Kenya.
 In 2009, he won a Walter Cronkite Award for excellence in television political coverage.
 He also holds the David Brower award for Environmental Coverage from the Sierra Club.
 In 2005, Brancaccio conducted the last, long-form television interview with the legendary author Kurt Vonnegut.
 The last episode of Now was broadcast April 30, 2010.

 Brancaccio is a contributor to several broadcast, electronic, and print media, including CNN, CNBC, MSNBC, The Wall Street Journal, The Nightly Business Report, Wall Street Week with Fortune, The Baltimore Sun and Psychology Today.
 In 2000, his book, Squandering Aimlessly, was published, his account of a pilgrimage across America to learn how Americans apply their personal values to their money.
 He also lectures widely about the future of the economy and the role of journalism in a democracy.

 Brancaccio's documentary film Fixing the Future, directed by Emmy winning filmmaker Ellen Spiro, exploring more sustainable options for the economy, was released in theaters in 2012.

 In 2011, Brancaccio returned to American Public Media's Marketplace as a correspondent covering new economy issues and tech/innovation.
-He is now host and senior editor of the popular business program The Marketplace Morning Report from 6:51 am Eastern to 7:51 am Pacific on public radio stations nationwide.
+He is now host and senior editor of the program's ten-minute Marketplace Morning Report on public radio stations nationwide.

 Personal life

 Brancaccio lives in South Orange, New Jersey, with his wife, Mary, an educator and poet.
+They have three children.
 He is an avid photographer and bicyclist.

+In 2025, he discussed the loss of his cottage in Altadena, California due to the Eaton Fire on Marketplace.